RyanClementsHax/notes/cloud/aws/billing.md

 - automatic volume discounts
 - no long term contracts or complex licensing
 - no termination fees
-- no data transfer costs for any service in any region
+- no inbound data transfer costs for any service in any region
+- outbound data transfer is dependent on service and region
 - free tier
   - only for 12 mo (with limits)
     - ec2